tboraten/Matlab-3d-battleship/README.md

 For this assignment we were given complete freedom.

 The direction that we took this assignment was completly up to us.
 And we ran with it!
+Over achieved 1000%

 The minimum requirements: